Skip to main content

 Five miles of climate-controlled corridors connecting pop-up markets, local restaurants, art exhibits, and live music — a place where you grab lunch, discover a new shop, and catch a performance without ever stepping outside.
 Not a commuter shortcut.
 A destination.

-The skyway should be the reason you come downtown — whether you live in Lowertown or drive in from Woodbury.
+Whether you live in Lowertown or drive in from Woodbury.
 A place families visit on Saturday afternoons.
 Where visitors spend an entire day they didn't plan.
 Where “let's check out the skyway” becomes a thing people say.

 No other city in America has anything like this — five miles of publicly owned, glass-enclosed urban space waiting to be reimagined.
 The bones are here.
 The community is here.
 What's been missing is a vision big enough to match them.